Virtual-Machine/llvm-tutorial-book/chap-3-lexer.md

 end
 ```

-And here is our actual Lexer
+And here is our actual Lexer:

 ```crystal
 class Lexer